stackrox/stackrox/qa-tests-backend/local-test-example/README.md

 ./step1-setup-macos.sh
 ```

-2. Use https://infra.rox.systems/ to spin up a remote cluster
+2. Use https://infra.rox.systems/ to provision a remote cluster

-3. Set local kubeconfig, kubecontext, and verify you have access to the cluster
+3. Configure local kubeconfig, kubecontext, and verify you have access to the cluster

 ```
 set_temp_kubeconfig_from_paste_buffer () {